 Historical Observing Metadata Repository

-The Historical Observing Metadata Repository (HOMR) is NCDC's integrated
+The Historical Observing Metadata Repository (HOMR) is NCEI's integrated

 station history database that provides in situ

-or land-based station metadata in support of NCDC research, reporting,
+or land-based station metadata in support of NCEI research, reporting,

 data products, and web applications.
 HOMR tracks detailed information for